How does co-signing a loan work? 14.06.2021

 There’s a potential credit score boost

 Both signers can increase their credit score if payments are made on time.
-While this is a nice perk for the co-signer, the primary borrower will appreciate it more if they were failing to qualify for the loan because of a poor credit score.
+While this is a nice perk for the co-signer, the primary borrower will appreciate it more if they fail to qualify for the loan because of a poor credit score.
 The credit score boost means they’ll have a better chance of securing a loan without extra help in the future.

 You get a better deal, overall